Elijah spun around.

 The man clamped his fingers around the silver.
-He jammed them into his pouch, thrust it deep inside his cloak, and snarled, “Miserable Hebrew dogs!”
+He jammed them into his money pouch, thrust it deep inside his cloak, and snarled, “Miserable Hebrew dogs!”

 Nathan stood straight and stared down at him.
 “Moses said, ‘Break down their altars, smash their sacred stones, and cut down their Asherah poles.’”

 The Ishmaelite blinked.
 He led his camels onto the highway and blended into the caravan.